0xMordecai/K8s/Pod-multi-container-design-patterns/Init-containers/readme.md

 # Tip
 **Use init containers only as a last resort, as they slow down the startup time of your containers. `Try to bake the configuration within your container image or customize it`.**

+**Now, let’s look at an example to see init containers in action.**